AlexTISYoung/snipar/docs/guide.rst

 and then use this as input to :ref:`pgs.py <pgs.py>` along with a :ref:`phenotype file <phenotype>`.

 The direct effect and NTCs of the PGS are estimated as fixed effects in a linear mixed model that includes a random effect that models (residual) phenotypic correlations between siblings.
+By providing a :ref:'GRM <GRM>', correlations between other relatives can also be modelled.
 The population effect is estimated from a separate linear mixed regression model that includes only the proband PGS as a fixed effect.
 The estimates and their standard errors are output to :ref:`file <pgs_effects>` along with a separate :ref:`file <pgs_vcov>` giving the sampling variance-covariance matrix of the direct effect and NTCs.

+See the :ref:`simulation exercise <simulation>` for an example of how to use the :ref:`pgs.py <pgs.py>` script.
+This also shows how the PGS script can be used to adjust the results of family-PGS analysis for the impact of assortative mating.